top of page

 • Office suites

-Each unit operates independently, allowing users to set their preferred temperature without affecting other rooms — a major advantage in shared environments.
+Each unit operates independently, allowing users to set their preferred temperature without affecting other rooms.
+This feature is a major advantage in shared environments.

 How a PTAC System Works